basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 You can extend the query beyond the primary key and use secondary columns to filter results.
 In this example, we are extending our query to filter based on the `temperature` column:

 ```
-select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and myfamily = 'family1' and myseries = 'series1' and temperature > 27.0
+select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and region = 'South Atlantic' and state = 'South Carolina' and temperature > 27.0
 ```

 Client-specific examples: